StrongResearch/isc-demos/README.md

 ```

 When you launch an experiment, the ISC will **commit and push** your container to our private docker registry, and then
-run your container once on each node with the CMD provided in the `.isc` file.
+run your container once on each node with the command provided in the `.isc` file.

 You should recieve the response `Success: Experiment created`.
 Running `isc experiments` you should be able to see your
 experiment in the experiments table with the status `enqueued`.
 Other details about your experiment displayed include